TurboGears/tg2docs/docs/main/AltInstall.rst

 .. warning:: pip is not supported under windows!

-To install, simply use pip with the same index URL as for a standard installation via setuptools:
+To install, use pip with the same index URL (the "-i" argument) as for a standard installation via setuptools/easy_install and specify the "-E" argument to provide the name of the VirtualEnv to create.

 .. code-block:: bash

-    $ pip install -i http://www.turbogears.org/2.1/downloads/current/index -E tg2env tg.devtools
+    $ pip install -E tg2env -i http://www.turbogears.org/2.1/downloads/current/index tg.devtools

 Which will create a tg2env VirtualEnv and install TurboGears into it.
 From this point, switch to the VirtualEnv, activate it and continue